 The Audit Record Repository shall match this parameter with the AuditEvent.type field (DICOM EventID).

-user is a parameter of token type.
-This parameter identifies the user that participated in the event that originates the audit record.

-For example, to search AuditEvent resources related to the user “admin”:

-http://example.com/ARRservice/AuditEvent?date=ge2013-01-01&date=le2013-01-02&user=admin

-The Audit Record Repository shall match this parameter with the AuditEvent.agent.userId field.

 subtype is parameter of token type.
 This parameter identifies the specific IHE transaction that originates the audit record.
 The parameter value can contain the namespace URI urn:ihe:event-type-code if searched audit messages are originated by IHE transactions that define a structure for the audit message.
 Each IHE transaction that defines the structure for ATNA messages, specifies a code identifying the transaction itself, and assigns this code to the EventTypeCode element within the [ITI-20] audit record.

 For example, to search AuditEvents resources related to Retrieve Document Set [ITI-43] transactions: